-We may stop offering any Indexed Strategy at the end of a Term; however, we will always offer at least one Conserve/0% Floor Strategy.
+We may stop offering any Indexed Strategy at the end of a Term; however, we will always offer at least one Indexed Strategy.
+If the Declared Rate Strategy is no longer available, then we must offer a Conserve/0% Floor Indexed Strategy.
+Unlike a Declared Rate Strategy, no earnings are guaranteed for an Indexed Strategy.

 Maximum Gain.
 The Company limits the positive Index return used in calculating gain for an Indexed Strategy at the end of its Term with the Maximum Gain.
 The Maximum Gain for an Indexed Strategy is the largest positive Index Change for a Term that is taken into account to determine the Vested Gain for that Indexed Strategy for that Term.
 The Maximum Gain can also be called a "Cap".
 The Maximum Gain is generally designed to limit the increase in the value of the Indexed Strategies at the end of a Term.
 For example, if the Maximum Gain for a Term is 5% and the Index Change at the end of that Term is positive 8%, then the Vested Gain for that Term is 5%.
-The Daily Charges will decrease any gains.
 For any Indexed Strategy, the Maximum Gain will vary from Term to Term, but will never be less than 1%.